 For instance, the study revealed that individuals with heart disease who exercised but did not use commonly-prescribed medications, such as statins, angiotensin-converting-enzyme inhibitors or antiplatelet drugs, had the same risk of dying from — or surviving — heart disease as others who were taking those medications.

 Researchers also highlighted how infrequently doctors are to “prescribe” exercise as an effective medical intervention.
 Huseyin Naci, a graduate student at the London School of Economics and Political Science, along with Dr. John Ioannidis, director of the Stanford Prevention Research Center at the Stanford University School of Medicine, worked together on the study, determining that, according to Naci, “We are not suggesting that anyone stop taking their medications.
 But maybe people could think long and hard about their lifestyles and talk to their doctors about whether exercise could and should be incorporated into their care.”

-At Hired Hands Homecare, the expert at home caregivers in Marin and the surrounding areas, we’re pleased to help older adults remain as active as possible and to achieve the very best possible quality of life.
+At Hired Hands Homecare, the expert provider of Sonoma home care and senior care in the surrounding areas, we’re pleased to help older adults remain as active as possible and to achieve the very best possible quality of life.
 We offer transportation and accompaniment to exercise classes, companionship to motivate, encourage, and make exercise time fun, and many more home care services that are uniquely developed to meet each person’s individual needs.